imjoy-team/ImJoy/docs/development.md

  *  For **JavaScript** plugins, you need to create a Gist or GitHub.
     Upload the plugin (ending with `.imjoy.html`) file together with the other JavaScript files.

-    In the plugin file, you can then use `importScripts(url_to_your_js_file)` to import this libraries.
-However, due GitHub restrictions, you can't use the GitHub url directly, but you convert the url with [jsDelivr](https://www.jsdelivr.com/rawgit).
+    In the plugin file, you can then add the url to the plugin `requirements`.
+    However, due to GitHub restrictions, you can't use the GitHub url directly, but you have to convert it with [combinatronics.com](https://combinatronics.com/).

- *  For **Python** plugins, we recommend to package your library as a pip module.
+ *  For **Python** plugins, we recommend to package your library as a pip module on GitHub.
+We refer to a dedicated [section](http://localhost:8000/docs#/development?id=install-package-from-github) explaining how this can be done.
-    Several excellent ressources, such as [this one](https://packaging.python.org/tutorials/packaging-projects/), explaining this step exist.
-Please note that it is not necessary that you up-load your package to the Package Index.
-The crucial part is that you provide the `setup.py`.

-    Create a [gist](https://gist.github.com/) or a GitHub repository, and obtain the link to this repository.
-You can use the terminal command `pip install ...` to check if you can install your module.

-    You can then add the GitHub link as a [pip requirement](id=native-python-plugins) in the `<config>` block of your plugin.